For Emmett Till’s family, national monument proclamation cements his inclusion in the American story

 “We believe that not until Black history matters will Black lives and Black bodies matter,” he said.
 “Through reckoning with America’s racist past, we have the opportunity to heal.”

-The African American Cultural Heritage Action Fund provided an initial $750,000 grant in 2017 to help rescue sites important to the Till legacy.
-With its partners, the Andrew Mellon Foundation and the Fund II Foundation, Leggs said an additional $5 million in funding has been secured for specialized preservation of the sites.
+The African American Cultural Heritage Action Fund has provided $750,000 in grant funding since 2017 to help rescue sites important to the Till legacy.
+A number of other philanthropic organizations have contributed several million dollars towards preservation of the Till sites.

 Biden’s proclamation protects places that are central to the story of Emmett Till’s life and death at age 14, the acquittal of his white killers by an all-white jury and his late mother’s activism.